-Antibiotics can be lifesavers, but misuse has increased the number of drug-resistant germs.
-See how this affects you and what you can do to help prevent antibiotic resistance.By Mayo Clinic Staff
+Find out how the overuse of antibiotics has increased the number of drug-resistant germs — and what you can do to help stop this health threat.By Mayo Clinic Staff

-But there is also a problem with antibiotic medications.
-Drugs that used to be standard treatments for bacterial infections are now less effective or don't work as well.
+But some antibiotics that used to be typical treatments for bacterial infections now don't work as well.
 And some drugs don't work at all against some bacteria.
-When an antibiotic drug no longer has an effect on a certain strain of bacteria, those bacteria are said to be antibiotic resistant.
+When an antibiotic no longer works against some strains of bacteria, those bacteria are said to be antibiotic resistant.
 Antibiotic resistance is one of the world's most urgent health problems.

-The overuse and misuse of antibiotics are key factors contributing to antibiotic resistance.
-The general public, doctors and hospitals all play a role in ensuring proper use of the drugs and minimizing the development of antibiotic resistance.
+The overuse and misuse of antibiotics are key factors leading to antibiotic resistance.
+The general public, health care providers and hospitals all can help ensure correct use of the drugs.
+This can lessen the growth of antibiotic resistance.

-A bacterium is resistant to a drug when it has changed in some way that either protects it from the action of the drug or neutralizes the drug.
-Any bacterium that survives an antibiotic treatment can then multiply and pass on its resistant properties.
-Also, some bacteria can transfer their drug-resistant properties to other bacteria — as if passing along a cheat sheet to help each other survive.
+Bacteria that survive an antibiotic treatment can multiply and pass on resistant properties.
+Also, some bacteria can pass on their drug-resistant properties to other bacteria.
+This is similar to them passing along tips to help each other survive.

 The fact that bacteria develop resistance to a drug is normal and expected.
-However, the way that drugs are used affects how quickly and to what extent drug resistance occurs.
+But the way that drugs are used affects how quickly and to what degree resistance occurs.

 - Flu (influenza)